 What are the risk factors for developing breast cancer?

 The most significant risk factors for breast cancer are gender and age.
 Men can develop breast cancer, but women are 100 times more likely to develop breast cancer than men.
+The risk of breast cancer also increases with age.
 Breast cancer is 400 times more common in women who are 50 years old as compared to those who are 20 years old.

 Another important risk factor is having first-degree relatives (mother, sister, or daughter) with breast cancer or male relatives with prostate cancer.
 The risk is especially higher if both the mother and sister have had breast cancers, if the cancers in first-degree relatives occurred early in life (before age 50), or if the cancers in these relatives were found in both breasts.
 Having a male relative with breast cancer and having both relatives with breast and ovarian cancers also increase a woman's risk of developing breast cancer.
 Families with multiple members with other cancers may have a genetic defect leading to a higher risk of breast cancer.